 Pinhole

-Pinhole, also known as Camera Obscura, is the technique that allows light to penetrate through a small hole and project an upside-down image on a wall of a completely dark room.
-That’s how this technique of photography was invented.
-At present times Pinhole technique is used by photographers not only out of curiosity but also for taking especially artistic pictures.
-The cameras are being produced from various kinds of objects – boxes from coffee, tea, tobacco, or any other suitable package.
-A hole is drilled in a box and light-sensitive material is placed inside the object.
-While taking pictures using this way the image can be captured (exposed) for a very long time: for a minute, an hour, or even a day.
+Nowadays, photographers use the Pinhole technique not only out of curiosity, but also to take very artistic photos.
+Cameras are made from a variety of objects - coffee, tea, tobacco boxes or any other suitable packaging.
+A hole is drilled in the box and a light-sensitive material is placed inside the object.
+When photographing in this way, the image can be fixed (exposed) for a very long time: a minute, an hour or even a day.